-Once a dancer decides to declare himself or herself as a senior, they cannot return to the regular competitive age without permission from the Presidium.
+Once a dancer decide to declare himself or herself as a senior, they cannot return to the regular competitive age without permission from the Presidium.

-The Official World Championship title will always be in the Adult 1 Division.
-For children and juniors, the title must be defined with the age division.
-Example: Children's World Tap Dance Championship 1998.
+The Official Continental and World Championship title will always be in the Adult 1 Division.
+For children, juniors and adults 2, the title must be defined with the age division.
+Example: Children's World Tap Dance Championship 2014.